Saturday, December 27, 2025

 Then, in late spring 2024, I finally heard from him!
 He was getting married on July 18, 2024.
 I asked how long he had known the date, and he admitted he had forgotten to tell me.
 I was so committed, but I couldn’t make it!
 It was such a disappointment that he forgot to let me know about his wedding when he got engaged, didn’t tell me about my grandson’s passing, forgot to let me know he was moving, and so much more.

-I really wanted to get to know him for Christmas 2024, so I sent out several emails, put together some old photos and mementos from his childhood, and tried to get along with him.
+I really wanted to get to know him for Christmas 2024, so I sent several emails, put together some old photos and mementos from his childhood, and tried to connect with him.
 Even though I kept trying, I only got back a couple of replies—one email and one text.
 After he wrote, “Let’s both make an effort to keep in touch more often.
 It’s something I want, and I hope you do too”, I sent a few more emails and texts, but he just disappeared!

 Regrettably, I concluded that my efforts were futile and ceased all communication.
 Consequently, I have refrained from sending him any gifts in 2025 and have allowed him to pursue his own life.
 If circumstances permit, I anticipate that he will contact me unexpectedly with significant news.
 How would I react after 30 years of being contacted only with substantial news or a financial need?